kljensen/flareproxygo/README.md

 ## License

-This project maintains the same license as the original FlareProxy project.
+This project is released into the public domain under the Unlicense.
+See the [LICENSE](LICENSE) file for details.

 ## Related Projects